 - Applicants must complete and submit the Supplemental Application with supporting materials to the Office of Admissions online (PDF) or print the PDF version and submit it to the Office of Admissions.

-- Along with supplemental application, applicants must submit two (2) letters of recommendation.
-Letters need to be sent directly to the BCOM Office of Admissions by direct mail to: Burrell College of Osteopathic Medicine at New Mexico State University, Genesis Building C, 3655 Research Drive, Las Cruces, NM 88003.
+- Along with the Supplemental Application, applicants must submit three (3) letters of recommendation.
+Letters that were not attached to an applicant’s AACOMAS application, can be emailed by the referee directly to firstname.lastname@example.org, or mailed to the BCOM Office of Admissions at: Burrell College of Osteopathic Medicine, 3501 Arrowhead Drive, Las Cruces, NM 88001.
 You will be given a deadline for the receipt of letters.

-Two (2) letters of recommendation which are as follows:
+Required three (3) letters of recommendation are as follows:

 - One letter from a physician (D.O. or M.D.) that details your exposure to patients and your ability to perform in a medical setting.
 It can reflect shadowing, volunteer, or work experience.
 Information on contacting an osteopathic physician in your community is available at: www.osteopathic.org, or your state osteopathic association.